gve-sw/CLUS18-DEVNET-2897/lab/step8.md

 ### Step 8 - Preparing server to receive and reply REST API calls
 We will focus now on the server side of the application.
-In order to show information from ACI (such as Pods, Switches, interfaces and EPGs) we need to code API calls in server that can return that information to the web client.
+In order to show information from ACI (such as Pods, Switches, interfaces and EPGs) we need to code API calls in the server that can return that information to the web clients.
-Luckily for us, using python is quite easy.
-Open you urls.py file and copy the following below the last defined URL:
+Luckily for us, doing this with Python is quite easy.
+Open you _**web_ui/urls.py**_ file and copy the following below the last defined URL:

 ```python
     # APIs Mappings